kubernetes/kubernetes/docs/proposals/volume-client-container.md

 In many cases its as simple as creating a container with the entire VCS and executing the same mount command that would have been executed on host.
 This allows a single mount command to work both on a host VCS or containerized VCS.

 With other scenarios it may be desirable to override the mount command, or continue running.
 Each in-tree plugin should handle this on a case-by-case basis.

+# Limitation

+FUSE mount is not supported in the first pass.

 # Design Alternatives